rectorphp/getrector-com/resources/blog/posts/2024/2024-11-13-introducing-composer-version-based-sets.md

 <br>

-You can drop all sets from above, and use this single parameter.
+You can drop all sets from above and use this single parameter.
-Currently we support Twig, PHPUnit and Doctrine.
+Currently, we support Twig, PHPUnit, and Doctrine.
 Support for Symfony and Laravel is coming soon.

 <br>

 ## How does it work?

-Rector will go through all Twig sets, check our installed version in `vendor/composer/installed.json`.
-Then it finds all sets relevant to our specific version.
+Rector will go through all Twig sets and check our installed version in `vendor/composer/installed.json`.
+Then, it finds all sets relevant to our specific version.

 If you're writing your custom extension for your community, you'll want to create your own `SetProvider` to handle complexity for your users.

-Let's look at real example for [`TwigSetProvider`](https://github.com/rectorphp/rector-symfony/blob/main/src/Set/SetProvider/TwigSetProvider.php) from `rector-symfony` package:
+Let's look at a real example for [`TwigSetProvider`](https://github.com/rectorphp/rector-symfony/blob/main/src/Set/SetProvider/TwigSetProvider.php) from the `rector-symfony` package:

 ```php
 namespace Rector\Symfony\Set\SetProvider;